 One Native American story about the frog is how the frog was nearly killed by the crane for boasting.
 The moral of the story is how dangerous it can be to boast.
 Frog spirit encourages you to take that leap whenever new opportunities arise.
 Frog energy will help you swim through the waters of uncertainty by giving you the strength needed.

-Eagle spirit brings clarity, vision, an abundance of wisdom, courage and hope.
+Eagle spirit brings clarity, vision, an abundance of wisdom, courage, and hope.
 The eagle messenger can guide you to spread your wings and soar to great heights.
 The eagle may come to herald news of a different career path, love interest or the next level in your spiritual growth.
 The eagle can show you the way to heal and lead you to explore the freedom that comes from unleashed creativity.
+Bald eagles are also important Choctaw spirit animals; they are symbols of peace.

 One Native American story is about the Meteor Spirit, Wojijéga that came to earth as a comet and meteorite with a hairy raccoon-like tail.
 The Wojijéga took on human form but wore the skin of a raccoon.
 Meteorite pieces are honored as being very powerful medicine.